sourceplusplus/interface-jetbrains/docs/markdown/02-general/01-architecture.md

 The Source++ Portal is the most visual portion of Source++.
 The portal is used to display relevant runtime statistics next to the associated source code artifact.

-The portal currently contains two tabs:
+The portal currently contains three tabs:

  - Overview
  - Traces
+ - Configuration

 ### Overview

+The overview tab displays general artifact statistics to gather an overall view of a source code artifact's runtime behavior.

 ![](../../images/portal/overview_last_15_minutes.png)

-The overview tab displays general artifact statistics to gather an overall view of the artifact's runtime behavior.
-On this tab you can view:

- - Average throughput
- - Average response time
- - 99/95/90/75/50 response time percentiles
- - Minimum/Maximum response time
- - Average SLA

 ### Traces